Climate change: Revealing its hand in today's extreme weather

 "For example, we want to be able to make statements such as 'this rainfall event was 27 per cent more severe than it would have been had there been no anthropogenic climate change' or 'in pre-industrial times these sorts of events would have happened once every 65 years but now, because of anthropogenic climate change, are expected to happen every 35 years'."

-The work, bringing together experts from Niwa, MetService and Victoria and Canterbury universities, would build off a decade of research exploring the link.
+The work, bringing together experts from Niwa, MetService and Victoria and Canterbury universities, would build off a decade of research examining the link.

-Previous approaches had mainly drawn on retrospective analyses, such as issuing statements on droughts up to a year after they've had ended.

-Bodeker and his colleagues have set their sights on achieving this in near-real time, with a focus first on weather events marked by extreme temperature or rainfall.
+Bodeker and his colleagues aimed to turn out the data in near-real time, with a focus first on weather events marked by extreme temperature or rainfall.

-The simplest way it could be done, he explained, was to pose a single question: if a weather system of exactly this kind had occurred in pre-industrial times, how more or less severe would it have been?
+The simplest way it could be done was to pose a single question: if a weather system of exactly this kind had occurred in pre-industrial times, how more or less severe would it have been?

-As it happened, the MetService used a supercomputer to continually run an ensemble of simulations of current weather.
+MetService already used a supercomputer to continually run an ensemble of simulations of current weather.

 This effectively captured the inherent uncertainty in our knowledge of the initial conditions that preceded the event - so-called "factual" simulations, and otherwise known as ANT or anthropogen simulations.